Internet Annoyances

 7. Doubleclick Present "The Doubleclick ad tag is almost never present on spam sites." - In other words, EAS gets penalized for not having ads and scripts for user tracking.

-8. Phone Number Present "Spam sites rarely have real phone numbers present on their pages." - In other words, EAS gets penalized for being run by a private person.
+8. Phone Number Present "Spam sites rarely have real phone numbers present on their pages." - In other words, EAS gets penalized for being run by a private person, not a company.

 9. Links to LinkedIn "Almost no spam sites have an associated LinkedIn page, hence lacking this feature is correlated with spam." - In other words, EAS gets penalized for being run as a hobby and not as a profession.